best adobe illustrator alternatives free and paid

 Incompatibility of Adobe Illustrator AI file format with non-Adobe software

-These drawbacks don't necessarily make Adobe Illustrator a poor choice; they are aspects to consider when deciding if it's the right tool for specific needs.
+These drawbacks don't necessarily make Adobe Illustrator a poor choice; but they are why people with lower budgets are looking for Adobe Illustrator alternatives.

 Beyond Adobe: 8 Best Alternatives to Adobe Illustrator

 The good news?
 The design software market is bustling with options.
-Whether you're on a shoestring budget or have some cash to splash, here are free alternatives to Adobe Illustrator.
+Whether you're on a shoestring budget or have some cash to splash, here are 8 free and paid alternatives to Adobe Illustrator.

 Freebies to Get You Started